Achaemenid Empire: Greco-Persian Wars

 Xerxes I (485–465 BC, Old Persian Xšayārša "Hero Among Kings"), son of Darius I, vowed to complete the job.
 He organized a massive invasion aiming to conquer Greece.
 His army entered Greece from the north in the spring of 480 BC, meeting little or no resistance through Macedonia and Thessaly, but was delayed by a small Greek force for three days at Thermopylae.
-A simultaneous naval battle at Artemisium was tactically indecisive as large storms destroyed ships from both sides.
+A simultaneous naval battle of Artemisium was tactically indecisive as large storms destroyed ships from both sides.
 The battle was stopped prematurely when the Greeks received news of the defeat at Thermopylae and retreated.
-The battle was a strategic victory for the Persians, giving them uncontested control of Artemisium and the Aegean Sea.
+The battle was a tactical victory for the Persians, giving them uncontested control of Artemisium and the Aegean Sea.

 Following his victory at the Battle of Thermopylae, Xerxes sacked the evacuated city of Athens and prepared to meet the Greeks at the strategic Isthmus of Corinth and the Saronic Gulf.
 In 480 BC the Greeks won a decisive victory over the Persian fleet at the Battle of Salamis and forced Xerxes to retire to Sardis.
 The land army which he left in Greece under Mardonius retook Athens but was eventually destroyed in 479 BC at the Battle of Plataea.
 The final defeat of the Persians at Mycale encouraged the Greek cities of Asia to revolt, and the Persians lost all of their territories in Europe with Macedonia once again becoming independent.
 Artabanus, the commander of the royal bodyguard and the most powerful official in the Persian court, assassinated Xerxes with the help of a eunuch, Aspamitres.
 The exact year and date of Xerxes' assassination is disputed among historians.